 SEWRPC, as a body, is responsible for establishing overall policy, adopting the annual budget, and adopting regional plan elements.
 SEWRPC has four standing committees: Executive, Administrative, Planning and Research, and Intergovernmental and Public Relations.
-The SEWRPC bylaws adopted by SEWRPC on March 9, 1961, and most recently revised on December 3, 2003, define and regulate SEWRPC, and those Committees and officers established by and responsible to SEWRPC.
+The SEWRPC bylaws adopted by SEWRPC on March 9, 1961, and most recently revised on December 6, 2023, define and regulate SEWRPC, and those Committees and officers established by and responsible to SEWRPC.
 The Executive Committee oversees the work effort of SEWRPC and is empowered to act for SEWRPC in all matters except the adoption of the budget and the adoption of regional plan elements.
-The Administrative Committee oversees the routine but essential housekeeping activities of SEWRPC.
 The Planning and Research Committee reviews all of the technical work carried out by SEWRPC staff and its consultants.
 The Intergovernmental and Public Relations Committee serves as SEWRPC’s principal arm in communicating with the constituent county boards.
 SEWRPC is assisted in its work by a series of advisory committees.
 These committees include both elected and appointed public officials and interested citizens with knowledge in SEWRPC work areas.
 The committees perform a significant function in both the formulation and the execution of SEWRPC work programs.

 SEWRPC prepares an annual work program which is reviewed and approved by Federal and State funding agencies.
 This work program is then carried out by a core staff of full-time professional, technical, administrative, and clerical personnel, supplemented by additional temporary staff and consultants as required by the various work programs under way.

 SEWRPC is organized into nine divisions.
-Four of these divisions, Transportation Planning, Environmental Planning, Land Use Planning, Community Assistance and Economic Development Planning, have direct responsibility for the conduct of SEWRPC's major planning programs.
+Five of these divisions, Transportation Planning, Environmental Planning, Land Use Planning, Community Assistance and Economic Development Planning, and Special Projects, have direct responsibility for the conduct of SEWRPC's major planning programs.
 The remaining divisions, including Administrative Services, Geographic Information Systems, Surveyor Services, and Public Involvement and Outreach provide support to the five planning divisions.